Azure-Samples/acme-fitness-store/workshops/azure-spring-apps-enterprise/intermediate/01-workshop-environment-setup/README.md

 ### Login to Azure

 Login to the Azure CLI and choose your active subscription.
-In the terminal of VS Code in Codespace, run the below commands
+In the terminal of VS Code in Codespace, run the below commands. `--use-device-code` parameter for login is mandatory in Codespaces environment.

 ```shell
 az login --use-device-code